Navigation for Station navigation

 Quiz master Jack Waley-Cohen is back with his Sunday Morning quiz.

-Jack is the mind behind the questions on BBC's infamous quiz show Only Connect, known for being both hard — and at the same time totally obvious.
+Jack is the mind behind the questions on BBC's quiz show Only Connect, known for being both hard — and at the same time totally obvious.

 Wake up your brain and have a go!